mboyea/nixos-config/README.md

 ### Install System

+First, a few notes for newbies in the console.

+* You can type `man` before a command name to learn what it does.
+  For example, `man ls` tells you all options for how to list a directory.
+* To copy and paste in the console, you must use `Ctrl+Shift+C` and `Ctrl+Shift+V` respectively.
+  This is because `Ctrl+C` cancels a program and `Ctrl+V` literally inserts the next character typed.

 For a video to help you understand the installation process, see [Perfect NixOS | Impermanence Setup](https://www.youtube.com/watch?v=YPKwkWtK7l0) by Vimjoyer.
 My thanks go out to him for helping me to learn NixOS.
 Note that my process is slightly different from his, so follow these instructions word for word after watching the video.

+#### Prepare The Installer

 * [Download a graphical NixOS installer](https://nixos.org/download/).
   The graphical installers connect to wireless internet networks easier.